google/zetasql/docs/conversion_functions.md

 the cast.
 If you want to protect your queries from these types of errors, you can use [SAFE_CAST][con-func-safecast].

-Casts between supported types that do not successfully map from the original value to the target domain produce runtime errors.
-For example, casting `BYTES` to `STRING` where the byte sequence is not valid UTF-8 results in a runtime error.
+Casts between supported types that don't successfully map from the original value to the target domain produce runtime errors.
+For example, casting `BYTES` to `STRING` where the byte sequence isn't valid UTF-8 results in a runtime error.

 Other examples include: